 - Ship the package early in the week via overnight delivery.
 Do not send on a Friday.
 Walk-ins are welcome!

 Management of oak wilt

 Avoid wounding or pruning oaks from April through July since sap attracts the beetles that carry the oak wilt fungus.
 Check risk of oak wilt page.
 Severing root grafts connecting infected and healthy trees up to 50 feet apart can be used to prevent spread.
 Fungicide injections are now available to protect healthy trees from the disease.
-Infected trees can also be treated, but a tree with more than 20% crown loss has little chance for survival.
 For more information about oak wilt visit this bulletin.

-- For more information about oak wilt visit:
+For more information about oak wilt visit these resources: